UFrameIT/UFrameIT.github.io/index.md

 In the FrameIT method, we use [MMT](https://kwarc.info/projects/mmt) theory graphs to encode and represent the knowledge about the world and its logic, whereas we use Unity to create and visualize the virtual world.
 The [MMT](https://kwarc.info/projects/mmt) system can then reason about the world and apply the knowledge in concrete situations.

-Accordingly, the [UFrameIT group on GitHub](https://github.com/UFrameIT) splits the framework implementation into two parts:
+Accordingly, the implementation is split into two parts:
 * the [Unity part](https://github.com/UFrameIT/UFrameIT), which supplies an infrastructure for managing and applying scrolls and gadgets for exploring the 3D world, and
-* the [server](https://github.com/UFrameIT/mmt-server), which acts as an interface to the [MMT system](https://github.com/UniFormal/MMT) and the [formalized knowledge](https://gl.mathhub.info/FrameIT)
+* the [server](https://gl.mathhub.info/FrameIT/frameworld/-/tree/devel), which acts as an interface to the [MMT system](https://github.com/UniFormal/MMT) and the [formalized knowledge](https://gl.mathhub.info/FrameIT)